Bridges Transition Model explained

-This article provides a practical explanation of the Bridges Transition Model, developed by William Bridges.
+Bridges Transition Model: this article provides a practical explanation of the Bridges Transition Model, developed by William Bridges.
 It covers what the Bridges Model of Transition is, what the three stages of transition are in more detail and what change driven by competitive challenges entails.
-After reading, you will have a basic understanding of this powerful change management tool.
+After reading, you will have a basic understanding of this change management tool.
+Enjoy reading!

 What is the Bridges Transition Model?

 In short, Bridges’ Transition Model identifies three stages people go through as they gradually enter and accept the new organisational landscape.
-The model mainly focuses on psychological change during the transitions between each stage.
+The Transition Model mainly focuses on psychological change during the transitions between each stage.
 It’s all about critical psychological realignments.

 The model was developed and published by William Bridges (1933 – 2013).
 He was an American author, organisational consultant, and public speaker.